MISP/misp-objects/README.md

 ## Existing MISP objects

+* [objects/ddos](objects/ddos/definition.json) - DDoS object describes a current DDoS activity from a specific or/and to a specific target.
 * [objects/domain-ip](objects/domain-ip/definition.json) - A domain and IP address seen as a tuple in a specific time frame.
 * [objects/email](objects/email/definition.json) - An email object.
 * [objects/file](objects/file/definition.json) - File object describing a file with meta-information.